 Scholarships for Study in Finland

 All universities and universities of applied sciences have scholarship opportunities for international students.
 Universities offer a range of options for scholarships both for bachelor’s and master’s level international students.
 You usually apply for a scholarship at the university at the same time when you apply for admission.
-The details of scholarships for each programme can be seen from the degree programme description.
+The details of scholarships for each programme is at the degree programme description.

-Scholarships are largely based on academic merits, and there is often a certain quota of scholarships for each degree program.
-The annual tuition fee depends on the university and the degree programme.
+While, Scholarships are largely based on academic merits, and there is often a certain quota of scholarships for each degree program.
+Meanwhile, The annual tuition fee depends on the university and the degree programme.

 - Tampere Universities Scholarships, Finland